Hanxian97/Hanxian97.github.io/_pages/about.md

 **News**

+2024/08: I was invited as a speaker at IEEE MIPR Innovation Forum [Industry Challenges of Efficient AI](https://sites.google.com/view/mipr2024/innovation-forums/innovation-forums-3).

+2024/07: I was invited to the ML and System Rising Stars workshop!
+Thanks ML Commons and the origanizing commitee.

 2024/06: Our workload forecasting project was highlighted in the [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/sibyl-a-machine-learning-based-framework-for-forecasting-dynamic-workloads/)!

 2024/05: I was selected as one of the [Machine Learning and Systems Rising Stars 2024](https://mlcommons.org/2024/06/2024-mlc-rising-stars/)!
 See you at the [workshop](https://mlcommons.org/about-us/programs/) in the NVIDIA Headquarters on July 15-16!